Development Guide

 Automated Quality Assurance

-1. Format code automatically with Black
+2. Format code with ruff format

 Linting Configuration

-Linting behavior is configured in:
+All linting behavior is configured in pyproject.toml:

 Common Linting Issues and Solutions